iadvize/php-convention/README.md

   - Namespaces declaration never begin by a backslash `Vendor\Space\Space`.

-  - There must be one blank line after the `namepsace` declaration.
+  - There must be one blank line before and after the `namepsace` declaration.

   - There must be one blank line after the block of `use` declaration.